vpthehuman/MUSE-multi-block-xai/paper/paper.md

 - Dependencies: See `requirements/requirements.txt` for core runtime dependencies and `requirements/requirements-dev.txt` for development and testing.
 - Reproducibility: Example notebooks and the `run_quick_demo.sh` script include `random_state=42` seeds.
 Each generated model card includes exact environment versions (python, numpy, pandas, scikit-learn, shap, matplotlib) and the package version for reproducibility.

-Reproducibility: All example notebooks fix deterministic seeds (random_state=42 throughout), use explicit train/test splits, and record complete dependency version numbers in the auto-generated model card (Python version, library versions, estimator parameters).
-Instructions to rerun all examples are provided in the repository README.md and in each notebook, ensuring that reviewers and users can reproduce results identically.

 # Acknowledgements
 We thank the maintainers of scikit-learn, SHAP, pandas, and NumPy for foundational tools.
 We acknowledge the UCI Machine Learning Repository and The Cancer Imaging Archive for WDBC and CBIS-DDSM datasets [@wolberg1993wdbc; @Lee2017].
 We gratefully acknowledge colleagues and lab members for feedback on design and examples.